mehdiqasimi/mehdiqasimi.github.io/index.md

 ## About Me

-I am a Doctoral Researcher at Tampere University working in the field of cold spray, surface engineering, and materials characterization.
+I am a Doctoral Researcher at Tampere University working in the field of cold spray, surface engineering and materials characterization.

 My research focuses on confined coating deposition, particle impact behavior, coating characterization and process optimization.

 ## News